25 Ways to Cope When Someone You Love Leaves You

 Depending on how close you were in the relationship and how many memories you created, there are times when you may need to occupy yourself by being around someone else.

-Cohabiting with someone else could mean that you may have to move in with a close friend, a sibling or just figure out how to spend more time with people that matter to you.
+Cohabiting with someone else could mean moving in with a close friend or sibling or just figuring out how to spend more time with people who matter to you.

 When you do this, you prevent your mind from getting occupied with thoughts of how lonely things can get when the one you love isn’t there with you again.